yoid2000/alc_attacks/alc_attacks/best_row_match/README.md

 Navigate to best_row_match.

-Run `python brm_attack.py attack /path/to/attack_directory`
+Run `python alc_attacks/best_row_match/run_brm_attack.py attack /path/to/attack_directory`

 ## Setup

-`brm_attack.y` expects to find everything it needs in `attack_directory/inputs`.
+`run_brm_attack.py` expects to find everything it needs in `attack_directory/inputs`.
 Specifically, the following should be placed there:

-* `original.csv`: Contains the original data, minus randomly selected rows that are set aside as controls for computing the baseline.
+* `original.csv`: Contains the original data

-* `control.csv`: This file contains randomly selected rows from `original.csv`.
-We recommend 1000 rows.

 * `synthetic_files`: This is a directory containing one or more synthetic datasets generated from the original data.
-Note that this data can come from all of the original data (both `original.csv` and `control.csv`).
-However, it is also ok if `synthetic_files` comes only from `original.csv`.

 All of the csv files must have the same columns.